fazi4888/dog/README.md

 ## Finally

-I spent at least 100 hours on this project and I did try my best.
+I have spent at least 100 hours on this project and I have tried my best.
 Because of time, there are still some features that have not been added.

 Thanks to my boyfriend for giving me the inspiration of 2-player mode and I beat him in the game :)